bradleyhc/MS3-eventprof-search/README.md

 - Jinja2 - used for frontend templating using Flask connection.
 - MongoDB - non-relational database used to store user and project data.
 - Cloudinary - media storage for demo user profile images.
+- DBdiagram.io - for database design and modelling

 ### Other
 - Name Generator - for generating randomised names for demo users.